tdkotecha/CalculiX-Workflow/Boiler/Readme.md

 # Buckling and Transient Analysis of Boiler Surface

-First I have shown workflow of CalculiX with Gmsh and then i have done the analysis
+1) First I have shown workflow of CalculiX with Gmsh.
+2) I have done two analysis on a same model, one with plasticity and other without plasticity.
+These two analysis has .Step and .geo files same, whereas .fbd file and solve.inp files are changed as per requierment.
+These analysis are shown as Analysis 1 and Analysis 2 below.

 * Set definition in Gmsh